If you are having problems paying your council bills, you should let us know as soon as possible.

 If your debt is passed to an Enforcement Agent, you will incur a fixed fee of £75 for each liability order outstanding when they issue a Notice of Enforcement to you.
 Any payments or offers of repayment should then be made to the Enforcement Agent.

-If you still fail to pay your goods may be seized, you could face bankruptcy proceedings, or even a prison sentence.
+If you still fail to pay you could face bankruptcy proceedings, or even a prison sentence.

 - Are you Having Difficulty Paying Your Council Tax